IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ##### 1:54.4.2.2.1 Document Subscription for mobile application in MHDS Environment using Folder Subscription Use Case Description

-Dr. Rooney is taking charge of Ms. Williams, a chronic diabetic patient.
+Dr. Rooney is taking care of Ms. Williams, a chronic diabetic patient.
 In order to adjust the therapy the doctor and the patient will perform a visit every month for the next 2 years.
 During the first visit, Dr. Rooney uses the mobile DHR application to subscribe to the National Electronic Healthcare Record (EHR) in order to be notified of any updates regarding Ms. Williams's clinical data.
 After the visit, the patient is sent home with the standard therapy.
-Between the first and second visit, the patient is not feeling well and is required an admission to the emergency room where some blood tests are performed and the acute symptoms are taken care of.
+Between the first and second visit, the patient is not feeling well and was admitted in the emergency departement where some blood tests are performed and the acute symptoms are taken care of.
 When the blood test are published on the EHR a notification is sent to the mobile DHR used by Dr. Rooney and the new update are retrieved.
 During the second visit, Dr. Rooney uses the latest clinical information and adjust the therapy.
-A few days after the second visit Ms. Williams is forced again into the emergency room.
-Other tests are performed and the medical report is updated in the EHR a new notification is sent to the mobile DHR used by Dr. Rooney and the new update is retrieved.
+A few days after the second visit Ms. Williams is admitted again into the emergency room.
+Other tests are performed and the medical report is updated in the EHR.
+A new notification is sent to the mobile DHR used by Dr. Rooney and the new update is retrieved.
-During the third visit, Ms. Williams decides that a different medic will take charge of her therapy.
-Therefore Dr. Rooney closes the position for Ms. Williams on his mobile DHR and the subscription to the EHR is deleted.
+During the third visit, Ms. Williams decides that a different physician will take charge of her therapy.
+Therefore Dr. Rooney closes the s it the episode of care for Ms. Williams on his mobile DHR and the subscription to the EHR is deleted.

 ##### 1:54.4.2.2.2 Document Subscription for mobile application in MHDS Environment using Folder Subscription Process Flow